Vasilisalook/vasilisalook.github.io/_posts/2022-09-28-my-third-module.md

 ## Unit 7.
 Money, Love, Adventure

-To make the basic idea of Artificial Neural Network clear for myself I created the most primitive ANN – PartnerNN ([schematic illustration of the idea](https://github.com/Vasilisalook/ML/blob/main/PartnerNN.jpg)).
-The aim was to make it so simple to be able to calculate all the inputs, weights, inner layer nodes and activation functions using just a piece of paper and a pen.
+To make the basic idea of Artificial Neural Network clear for myself I created the most primitive ANN – PartnerNN  The aim was to make it so simple to be able to calculate all the inputs, weights, inner layer nodes and activation functions using just a piece of paper and a pen.
 PartnerNN is trained to choose or ignore a partner with only three inputs: Money, Adventure and Love (True or False for each of them).
 Please, do not take it seriously, it was created just for main understanding of the backpropagation learning concept.
 [The code is here.](https://github.com/Vasilisalook/ML/blob/main/PartnerNN.ipynb)

 ## Additional project: Guide for poets